MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 After creating a survey, you can send it to respondents based on a business trigger&#8212;resolution of a case or fulfillment of an order, for example.
-You can either select a built-in template or create a flow from scratch by using Microsoft Flow:
+You can either select a built-in template or create a flow from scratch by using Microsoft Flow.
+The following flow templates are available out of the box in Forms Pro:

+- **Send a survey when a case is resolved in Dynamics 365**: This template sends a survey when a case is resolved in Dynamics 365.
+- **Send a survey when a lead is qualified in Dynamics 365**: This template sends a survey when a lead is qualified in Dynamics 365.
+- **Send a survey when an order is fulfilled in Dynamics 365**: This template sends a survey when an order is fulfilled in Dynamics 365.
+- **Send a survey when a button is clicked in PowerApps**: This template sends a survey to the specified list of recipients when a button is clicked in PowerApps.
+- **Send a survey when a case is closed in Salesforce**: This template sends a survey when a case is closed in Salesforce.

+To send a survey by using Microsoft Flow:

 1. Open the survey you want to send, and go to **Send Survey** &gt; **Microsoft Flow**.